lucijanblagonic/polar-starter/readme.md

 Build with `gulp build`

-This will create a `build` for project assets and templates and a `styleguide` directory from your SCSS documentation.
+This will create a `build` directory for project assets and templates and a `styleguide` directory from your KSS documentation in CSS.

 Use `gulp watch` for on–the–fly updates of your code (templates, js, css) and style guide.